kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/kip-17/sdks-and-tutorials.md

 ```

-Refer to this [guide](https://docs.klaytn.foundation/content/dapp/tutorials/connecting-remix#connecting-klaytn-remix-using-kaikas) to deploy the above contract on Klaytn using Remix IDE.
+Refer to this [guide](https://docs.kaia.io/docs/build/tutorials/connecting-remix/#connecting-kaia---remix-using-metamask-) to deploy the above contract on Kaia using Remix IDE.

 After you have successfully deployed your token contract, you should be able to copy the contract’s ABI and address.